stormasm/ghw-doc/ghw.md

 ### mui-md

-This demo shows how to integrate markdown files into your Material-UI application.
-Besides using [Typography](https://material-ui.com/style/typography/), Markdown is an excellent and simpler way to display your text without having to worry about the formatting issues associated with Typography.
+This demo shows how to integrate [Markdown](https://www.markdownguide.org/getting-started) files into your Material-UI application.
+Besides using **[Typography](https://material-ui.com/style/typography/)**, Markdown is an excellent and simpler way to display your text without having to worry about the formatting issues associated with Typography.

 **[MarkdownDocs](https://github.com/mui-org/material-ui/blob/master/docs/src/modules/components/MarkdownDocs.js)** is used through out all of the Material-UI demos.
 There is not an example of how to use it standalone and so I have come up with a nice simple demo that uses the MarkdownDocs code slightly modified.